Homepage / Buying Guides: Gold Guide

 But, as the market moves higher, investors adopt an 'all in' mentality, believing the market will not stop going higher.

-In this scenario, more and more investors 'herd' into the assets that are moving up.
+In this scenario, many investors adopt a 'herd' mentality and flood into the assets that are moving up.

-The 'all in' mentality leads to market bubbles, here are some examples of historic market bubbles that killed 'all in' investors:
+The 'all in' mentality leads to market bubbles, here are some examples of historic market bubbles that destroyed the value of 'all in' investor's money:

 Everyone has heard the phrase "Don't put all your eggs in one basket" and all investors should know the word "Diversification."